InstaGenome/.github/README.md

   --use-original-qualities
 '''

-# Support
+= Support

-If you have any questions about this program, please contact to support@genome4me.com.
+If you have any questions about this software, please contact to support@genome4me.com.